-The South African Fashion Week is the driving force behind structuring, strengthening and growing a consciousness of the enormous socio-economical value of a vibrant South African fashion design culture.
+The South African Fashion Week is the driving force behind structuring, strengthening and growing a consciousness of the enormous socio-economic value of a vibrant South African fashion design culture.

-In celebration of its official coming of age, South African Fashion Week (SAFW) Autumn/Winter 2019â€™s schedule took on a particularly festive tone as it looked back over 21 years of fostering the development of a vigorous local designer culture.
+In celebration of its official coming of age, the South African Fashion Week twenty-one years book looks back over 21 years of fostering the development of a vigorous local designer culture.

 This was more than a story about the audacious, stylish and smart coming of age of a glamourous platform called South African Fashion Week.